-http://cern.ch/Werner.Herr/CAS2013/lectures/Trondheim\landau.pdf
+http://cern.ch/Werner.Herr/CAS2015_LECTURES/Otwock_Landau-Damping.pdf

-Landau damping - the mystery
+Landau damping - a mystery?

-- First publication in 1946 - Applied to longitudinal oscillations of an electron plasma - Was not believed for $\approx 20$ years (but worked in simulations and experiment) - Still plenty of papers every year ( $\approx 6000$ in 2012) (and many attempts to teach it ...) - Many applications: plasma physics, accelerators - Physical interpretation often unclear - Many mathematical subtleties ...
+- First publication in 1946 - Applied to longitudinal oscillations of an electron plasma - Was not believed for ≈ 20 years(but worked in simulations and experiment) - Still plenty of papers every year (\approx 6000 in 2012) (and many attempts to teach it ...) - Many applications: plasma physics, accelerators - Physical interpretation often unclear - Many mathematical subtleties ...